 As a whole student body, we gather to worship for Thanksgiving, Christmas, and Easter Chapels.
 Many students and grade levels participate through scripture, art, and music, including our middle school praise band and the third and fourth girls’ interpretive dance team.

 Praise and Worship

-On Fridays, the elementary students and staff gather to worship and praise God.
+On Fridays, students and staff gather to worship and praise God.
 This is a meaningful time of singing, celebrating our faith, and learning more about our school theme.

-To build community and grow in the love of Christ, the elementary students are part of teacher-led family groups.
-Family groups consist of multi-age groups of students in Pre-K through 4 th grade who meet five times throughout the year.
+To build community and grow in the love of Christ, the elementary students are part of teacher-led theme groups.
+Theme groups consist of multi-age groups of students in Pre-K through 4th grade who meet five times throughout the year.
 During each meeting, teachers and students spend time in devotions, learning more about the school theme, making a craft, and building community.